Korrrrrrl/OS-X-ssh-blocking/README.md

 log_fix.pl is added to /Users/"user"/bin
 If ~/bin does not exist it will be created.
-This script is run manually when issues with logging to var/log/ssh_blocked.log are noticed.
+This script is to be run manually when issues with logging to var/log/ssh_blocked.log are noticed.

 com.ssh_block.script.plist and com.ssh_blocked.blocked_list.plist